gartangh/Cross-Curricular-Project/README.md

 More information about all sorts of topics can be found in the [wiki](https://github.ugent.be/gartangh/VOP_Voorraadbeheer/wiki).

-**If a bug would occur to you, it's probably an undocumented feature!**
+**If a bug would occur to you, it's probably just an undocumented feature!**

 ## Authors